US STOCKS-Dow eyes record highs in thin holiday trade; retailers jump

 The focus next year will shift to the U.S. Federal Reserve's path of interest rate hikes amid a surge in prices caused by supply chain bottlenecks and a strong economic rebound.

-Electric-car maker Tesla's TSLA.O CEO Elon Musk exercised all of his options expiring next year, signaling an end to his stock sales.
-Its shares dropped 1.3% but were still on course to end about 54% for the year.
+Tesla's TSLA.O CEO Elon Musk exercised all of his options expiring next year, signaling an end to his stock sales.
+Its shares dropped 0.6% but were still on course to end about 54% for the year.

-Declining issues outnumbered advancers for a 1.16-to-1 ratio on the NYSE and for a 1.97-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 1.21-to-1 ratio on the NYSE.
+Declining issues outnumbered advancers for a 1.23-to-1 ratio on the Nasdaq.

 (Reporting by Medha Singh and Anisha Sircar in Bengaluru; editing by Uttaresh.V)